-Naming trends follow a fascinating path throughout American history, reflecting historical figures, religious references, and pop culture.
-To help understand which names dominate today Stacker looked to newly revealed data from the Social Security Administration which ranks names by the number of babies born in 2018.
+Naming trends follow a fascinating path throughout American history.
+Today, America’s diverse population has led to a wide variety in baby names that reflect historical figures, religious and cultural preferences, and pop culture.
+To help understand which names dominate today, Stacker looked to data from the Social Security Administration, which ranks names by the number of babies born in 2018.

-Read on to find out if your name, or the name of your children, land on this list of the most popular names in the U.S.
+Read on to find out if your name, the names of your children, or other family and friends land on this list of the most popular names in the U.S.

 In Aramaic, Thomas means “twin.”
 The name has biblical ties, too.
 In the New Testament, it's Thomas the apostle who doubted the return of Jesus, inspiring the term “doubting Thomas.”